 The Milstein Family Foundation Campus Allies Mission to Israel—only open to those who have not been to Israel and are not eligible for Birthright Israel—is designed for pro-Israel political activists and student leaders who are not Jewish.
 Participants experience the land of the Bible, gain a deeper understanding of the strategic and social issues facing Israel today, and examine the challenges and opportunities associated with the U.S.-Israel alliance.

 Bipartisan Allies Mission to Israel

-Maintain and strengthening the U.S.-Israel relationship requires continuous bipartisan Congressional support.
-To ensure future policymakers understand that U.S. support for Israel must never be a partisan issue, AIPAC brings the leadership of College Democrats of America and the College Republican National Committee together to Israel for top-level briefings and site visits to study America's role in the Middle East and a deeper understanding of the value of the U.S.-Israel relationship.
+Maintaining and strengthening the U.S.-Israel relationship requires continuous bipartisan Congressional support.
+To ensure future policymakers understand that U.S. support for Israel must never be a partisan issue, AIPAC brings the leadership of College Democrats of America and the College Republican National Committee together to Israel for top-level briefings and site visits to study America's role in the Middle East and gain deeper understanding of the value of the U.S.-Israel relationship.